 The Transect Standards specify the desired character and development forms found along Streets and public spaces, and to prescribe the physical attributes of new development.
-Standards of this section are mapped on the Regulating Plans in Division 2.
+Standards of this section are mapped on Regulating Plans as described in Division 2.

 SECTION 3.1 PURPOSE, INTENT AND GENERAL STANDARDS